 In addition to this active “inreach” ministry, The First Church also hosts music “outreach” through its ambitious First Music Concert Series.
-(Both recognized by New Hampshire Magazine, as “Best of NH 2012 for free classical music”) – Further information about Music at First and the First Music Concert Series may be found at firstchurchnashua.org or first-music.org respectively.
+(Both recognized by New Hampshire Magazine, as “Best of NH 2012 & 2017 for free classical music”)

-Please check our calendar for Choirs in Worship and Concert Series!
+Please see our calendar for the First Music Concert Series!

 – Learn About Music At First –